Pierre-Emmanuel41/communication/README.md

 ITcpConnection connection = new TcpClientConnection(remoteAddress, remotePort, answersExtractor, isEnabled);
 ```

 And finally, before trying to send a message to the remote, the developer needs to call method connect in order to operate the connection with the remote.
-Once the connection is successful, it notify each connection observer through the method <code>onConnectionComplete</code>.
+Once the connection is successful, it will notify each connection observer through the method <code>onConnectionComplete</code>.
 While this event is not raised, it is useless to try and send messages.

 To send a message to the remote: